 Difficult Terrain

-The trails and terrain are relatively drier in May as there is near to no rainfall.
+The trails and terrain are relatively drier in May as there is nearly no rainfall.
 However, the lower regions might receive sudden showers, making the trail wet and slippery.
 Moreover, the paths are comprised of deep gorges, high passes, and steep ascents and descents.
 Walking for long hours on such terrain can be physically taxing.

 Altitude Sickness